yellowth/tiktok_tech_immersion_2023/README.md

 ## 3. Pull messages
-Send a `GET` request to `localhost:8080/api/pull` in this format: eg.
+Send a `GET` request to `localhost:8080/api/pull` in this format:

+eg.
 Pull all messages between alex and ben:
-To retrieve all messages between alex and ben:
 ```bash
 curl 'localhost:8080/api/pull?chat=alex:ben&cursor=0&limit=10&reverse=false'
 ```